Below is a list of some Frequently Asked Questions that relate to existing Castles & Coasts Homes.

 Yes, you can have visitors, although you are responsible for their behaviour.

 Yes.
-You are provided with three sets of keys when you become a tenant.
+You are provided with two sets of keys when you become a resident.
 We recommend that you pass a set to your family as key holders, so that we can contact them in the event of an emergency.

 We will try to accommodate you wherever possible.
 Some of our schemes are more difficult than others due to the nature of site.
 You must obtain permission from your local office before bringing the scooter onto the development.
 We will not normally refuse permission without good reason, but you must nevertheless obtain permission.
 In most circumstances the scooter must be kept in your own home and charged using your own electricity.
 To obtain permission, or to find out more, contact the customer services team.